Sarenaoberoi/AgentBasedModeling/project1.md

 <img width="860" alt="Screen Shot 2020-09-14 at 1 31 14 PM" src="https://user-images.githubusercontent.com/60228365/93118928-00a83000-f68f-11ea-85ce-eb2a89b22891.png">

 In the plot above, we see a the roads and pharmacies (represented by the same colors mentioned before), along with population densities.
 The yellow color represents low population densities, while the orchid (purple) color represents high population densities.
 This plot is a very good representation of how individuals are able to get to health care facilities using road networks.
-Looking at the plot, we can also see that the pharmacies are more commonly located in areas with high population densities.
+Looking at the plot, we can also see that the pharmacies are more commonly located in areas with higher population densities.

 ## Stretch Goal